-The 4700 ANSI lumens advertised by the brand Optoma hold true, according to user reviews.
+According to user reviews, the 4700 ANSI lumens advertised by the brand Optoma hold true.
 The picture is bright and clear even in a lit room, which will be especially important for daytime gamers and business people that don’t want to turn down all the lights for an important presentation.
 The lamp in the Optoma EH500 is rated to last about 2500 hours, which is actually longer than that in the BenQ MH760 1080p Business Projector.
 Some reviewers did find the lamp didn’t last as long as projected, but, fortunately, replacements aren’t too expensive.
 Although, our review of the Optoma EH415ST review details the lower lumens that help it last longer.

 On such a well-liked projector regarding picture quality and brightness, it’s a shame that the Optoma EH500 is lacking horizontal keystone correction.
 Without this, users will have to perfectly center the projector to avoid distorted and out-of-focus images.
 Some reviewers even found the vertical keystone correction to be subpar as well, and considering the long throw distance of this projector, it’s important to be sure you have the proper space and setup to actually use it.

 The outer construction of the Optoma EH500 feels quite durable, which is to be expected at this price point.
 Solidly designed with a clean-looking silver finish, this projector is sure to look good wherever it sits as well.
 Both zoom and focus can only be done manually, so physical wear and tear are sure to happen.
 There are plenty of buttons on this projector, all of which feel sturdy and secure.
 This is like the Optoma GT1080Darbee, which is quite sturdy, too.
 For a projector built to last long, making it an appealing pick for business users needing a heavy-duty projector, the ViewSonic LS810 is the perfect pick.